AMD Ryzen 9 7900X Vs Ryzen 9 5900X

 Ryzen 7000 series Price:

-Price: The price of each Zen 4 CPU is as follows:
+Price: The MSRP of each Zen 4 CPU is as follows, although you may be able to find a better deal now.

 - Ryzen 9 7950X – $699